sugi-juku/get-tension/README.md

 If your PC is x86-64, download  ```Windows x86-64 executable installer``` .

 Then install python modules.
 Double click ```install_python_modules_win.bat``` .

-NOTE: Official PyAudio can\'t install on Python 3.7 or higher, then install PyAudio for win from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio .
-If you use Python 3.8 on x86-64, select PyAudio‑0.2.11‑cp38‑cp38‑win_amd64.whl .
-This includes this file, you don\'t have to download it.

 ### Ubuntu